Bhamakalapam (film): Reception

 The Times of India gave a critical rating of 3 out of 5, writing "The film had all the ingredients of a great thriller comedy, but its ambitions were let down by the overarching runtime and lack of brevity" and further praised Priyamani's performance stating: "Priyamani as Anupama proves to be a saving grace and breezes through effortlessly.
 The audience would continue watching the film to root for her character".
 Sangeetha Devi Dundoo of The Hindu felt that "In the first few minutes, as the film finds its feet, it is hard not to be reminded of the 2018 Hindi film Andhadhun, even if faintly.
 A lamb crosses the path and a car meets with an accident that changes the course of things.
 The plot bears no resemblance to Andhadhun but this film exists in a zone that is similar to that widely appreciated macabre crime comedy".
 On a final note, she wrote that "Bhamakalapam is an interesting departure from mainstream Telugu film tropes".

-In their review, 123Telugu stated, "On the whole, the film is a murder mystery with an interesting premise.
-Priyamani's performance and twists are good.
-But the lack of proper drama and tension in the second half makes this thriller half-baked".
 Asianet praised Abhimanyu's writing of screenplay and story, Priyamani's performance and the background score.